 OCT 43 saw the completion of the TBR and the beginning of the shift of all the POWs to Kanchanaburi.

 During the period up to the surrender in AUG 45, various subgroups left KAN for Japan or back to Singapore.
 One group was destine for Japan but due to heavy losses of ships carrying POWs to Japan, they were stopped at Saigon and spent the remainder of the POW time there.
 Remember that E Battery of the 131 was left at Surabaja.
 Again, no actual records exist of their journey except that most were shipped directly to Japan and were liberated pretty much as an intact group from Fukuoka Japan.
-It is uncertain if they ever entered the Bicycle camp on Java, but that seems unlikely that they would have arrived there then departed again as a group.

 In summary then, most of the US POWs spent 10 months (MAR 42-JAN 43) on Java.
 Those who worked the TBR the longest were in Burma from OCT 42 to late 43 when all were consolidated to the huge camp at Kanchanaburi.
 There most stayed until liberation in AUG 45.
 Again, addressed in another essay, many of the US groups were moved to the ChungKai sub-camp after some bombs aimed at the bridges fell short and killed a few Dutch POWs who were housed near the Americans.